myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 The name field becomes writable.
 Enter the new name and tab out of the field to save it.

+.. _Set the Assignment Type and Due Date for a Subsection:

 ********************************************************
 Set the Assignment Type and Due Date for a Subsection
 ********************************************************

+For more information, see :ref:`Establish a Grading Policy`.